 Funding our Conservation Efforts

 Approximately 60% of the Trust's budget comes from charitable donations while the remaining 40% is fee income from planning and stewardship services provided to clients.
 A common misperception, however, is that the Peconic Land Trust is the recipient of the monies raised through the Community Preservation Tax (also referred to as the 2% land transfer tax or the Peconic Land Tax).
 This is NOT the case.
-The CPF tax is collected by Suffolk County and then redistributed to the five East End towns, the distribution of which is based on the location of the property from which the tax is acquired.
-While the Trust often works with local municipalities to facilitate land conservation purchase transations, the only monies the Trust receives is in conjunction with actual services provided (e.g., stewardship programs).
+The CPF tax is collected by Suffolk County and then redistributed to the five East End towns, the distribution of which is based on the location of the property from which the tax is acquired, for their conservation work.